 Sr. Joan Chittister wrote, “To celebrate Easter means to stand in the light of the empty tomb and decide what to do next” (Benetvision: Feast of dazzling light).
 The young man says, “Go!
 He is going ahead of you into Galilee.
 Galilee is where Jesus first began his ministry.
 T.S.
 Elliot wrote: “The end of all our exploring will be to arrive where we started and know the place for the first time” (Little Gidding).
 In other words, our dream gospel is telling us to start over, at the beginning, to see what Jesus’ teaching is really about in light of the resurrection.

-The story/dream originally ends in Mark’s gospel with the women afraid and confused.
+The story/dream of Mark’s gospel originally ended with the women afraid and confused.
 They run away from the tomb and say nothing to anyone.
 Sometimes, when we have a powerful spiritual experience or dream, we are afraid to tell anyone.
-We are frightened or confused y its potential meaning.
+We are frightened or confused by its potential meaning.
 We worry what others may think?
 It may take quite a while for us to fully understand our experience and share it with others.
 Sr. Joyce Rupp wrote, “Eastering isn’t always a quick step out of the tomb.
 Sometimes rising from the dead takes a long, slowly-greening time” (Out of the Ordinary).
 Orthodox theologian, Patriarch Athenagoras wrote, “The Resurrection is not the resuscitation of a body; it is the beginning of the transfiguration of the world.”

 So let us join in Sr. Joyce Rupp’s Easter prayer: “Resurrected One, May I become ever more convinced that your presence lives on, and on, and on, and on.
 Awaken me!
 Awaken me!”
 (Out of the Ordinary)